States adopt NAIC Suitability in Annuity Transactions Model Reg. #275

 - Rhode Island

-- States with pending proposals or considering the regulation: Maryland, New Mexico, Nevada, South Carolina, and Wisconsin
+- States with pending proposals or considering the regulation: Nevada and North Carolina

 Applications signed prior to a state’s adoption date will likely be treated according to that state’s current requirements.
 Applications signed after a state’s adoption date must meet new state requirements prior to issue.